alepapadop/vimrc/README.md

 the script will run the compilation of the plugin code.

 There is also a cheat sheet with some vim commands for beginners and also some custom shortcats.
-The sheet sheet files are the "vim_cheat_sheet.odt" and "vim_cheat_sheet.pdf" files.
+The cheat sheet files are the "vim_cheat_sheet.odt" and "vim_cheat_sheet.pdf" files.